Marketplace-Express/shop_categories/README.md

 Shop: Categories Service
 --
 ### Introduction:
-Welcome to development team of Marketplace project, This project involves the following technologies:
+Welcome to Marketplace project, This project involves the following technologies:
 1. PHP 7.3 - using phalcon framework
 2. MySQL 8
 3. Redis